-14. The beginning of contention is like releasing water, so abandon strife before it bursts out.
+14. The beginning of strife is like releasing a flood, so abandon contention before it bursts out.

-15. He who justifies a wicked man and he who condemns a righteous man are both an abomination to the
+15. Both he who justifies a wicked man and he who condemns a righteous man are an abomination to the

-16. Why is payment in the hand of a fool to purchase wisdom, seeing he has no heart for it?
+16. Why is payment in the hand of a fool to purchase wisdom, seeing he has no sense?

 17. A friend loves at all times, and a brother is born for adversity.